STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Motivation

 {\bf Baryon asymmetry of the universe} The model's mechanism for $CP$ violation fails to explain our existence in a matter-dominated universe by approximately ten orders of magnitude.
 There must be additional $CP$-violating mechanisms in nature beyond those contained in the SM.

 {\bf Quark/gluon--hadron disconnect} The strongly interacting particles of the SM are quarks and gluons, whereas the strongly interacting particles that are measured in experiments are hadrons.
-In principle, QCD accurately describes the transitions between quarks/gluons and hadrons.
-However, at the relevant distance scale on the order of 1 fermi (see Fig. 1b), QCD is a strongly coupled theory, and perturbation theory is not directly applicable.
-As a result, there is no first-principles connection between the theory and the spectrum and properties of the particles that are actually seen in experiments.
+In principle, QCD accurately describes the transitions between quarks and hadrons.
+However, at the relevant distance scale on the order of 1~fm (see Fig.~\ref{fig:SM-free-params}(b)), QCD is a strongly coupled theory, and perturbation theory is not directly applicable.
+As a result, the spectrum and properties of various particles that are seen in experiments haven't been well understood in theory.

 {\bf Gravity, dark matter, neutrino masses, number of flavors, etc.} {The SM does not include a quantized theory for gravity.
 It does not explain the dark matter in the universe, the neutrino masses, the number of particle generations, etc. Because of these shortcomings, the SM cannot be taken as a perfect theory. }